willnewton10/willnewton10.github.io/_posts/2015-03-09-Amazon_Technical_Interview.markdown

 Let's go over some of the blunders I made:

 * First of all, I don't express myself well when I am flooded with adrenaline, so a lot of stuff I said probably sounded incredibly _awkward_.
 Then, afterwards, for each memory, I deal with one of two cases.
-The first case is that I remember what I said and then my thoughts are along the lines of "man, I really should have said <something-else>!"
+The first case is that I remember what I said and then my thoughts are along the lines of "man, I really should have said ---something-else---!"
 In the second case, where I don't remember what I said, I can let my paranoid imagination take over and make up something really embarrassing, in which case I think "OMG, I didn't say _that_, did I?"
 This really happens.

 * I couldn't tell him the difference between an abstract class and an interface.
 (You can put functionality into an abstract class.)
 Last time I used an abstract class was back in second year at George Brown, so I forgive myself for not knowing this.
 Plus, I think in interfaces, not with abstract classes.
 But... you can give all of the excuses you want.
 Can't change the past!